 Programming is essentially an experimental process, it is a discipline where learning by mistake is essential.
 Even the greatest programmer on the planet must test his code, correct mistakes, and test again.
 So we hear a lot about “debugging”; it is the process of following the execution of code step by step in order to detect anomalies, also called “bugs”.

-Argument #4: Learning programming helps develop visual thinking
+#4.
+Learning to code helps develop visual thinking skills

 Programming allows visual intelligence to be developed by stimulating pattern recognition.
 For example, a well-written code is organized into functions which are blocks of instructions isolated in one single place (function definition), and which are later invoked from various places (function calls).
 Pattern recognition is not only useful in programming: this faculty is also useful for finding one’s way, recognizing words and structures in text, associating a meaning with a visual sign, etc.

 #5.
 Learning to code means being in tune with the times

 You have probably heard about the disturbing fact that predicts that 65% of future jobs are not yet invented.
 The transformations that drive the world today thanks to -and because of- technology, are also cultural, and it affects even our way of life.
 Therefore, teaching the language of computers allows our children to become aware of what has been surrounding them since thy’re born.
 It’s about understanding what’s a computer, a tablet, or a smartphone, and especially how to use these new objects constructively and safely.

 #6.
 Learning to code develops creativity